ZaidMade/CatRat/README.md

   <img src="https://github.com/ZaidMade/CatRat/raw/master/logo.gif" alt="CatRat" title="CatRat">
 </div>

 *A turn and grid based maze game where you play as Captain Squeakers, a rodent space pirate traveling the galaxy to steal as much cheese as they can.
-The grid is 16x12 cells large.
-You move the rat using WASD controls in rogue-like turn based movement and the cat moves in the opposite direction of the rat.
-If the rat and cat are in the same cell, the cat will eat the rat.
+The board is a grid 16x12 cells in size.
+You move Captain Squeakers using WASD controls in rogue-like turn based movement and the cat moves in the opposite direction.
+If Captain Squeakers and the cat touch, the cat will eat the Captain.
+Captain Squeakers is a pacifist and will not fight back.
 If Captain Squeakers dies, the level will be failed.*

 ## To Do
 ### Mechanics 🛠